matn7/Google-Platform-Notes/flashcard/GoogleCloudPlatform.md

 ticket processing system.
 You would like to view information about the time each microservice takes to run.
 What Stackdriver service would you use?
 Answer: Stackdriver Trace.
-a) Stackdriver Trace is used to collect information about the time required to execute functions in a call stack.
+Stackdriver Trace is used to collect information about the time required to execute functions in a call stack.
-b) Stackdriver Logging is used to collect semi-structured data about events.
+Stackdriver Logging is used to collect semi-structured data about events.
-c) Stackdriver Monitoring collects performance metrics.
+Stackdriver Monitoring collects performance metrics.
-d) Stackdriver Debugger is used to inspect the state of running code.
+Stackdriver Debugger is used to inspect the state of running code.

 5) An architect has suggested a particular machine type for your workload.
 You are in the console creating a VM and you don’t see the machine type in the list of available machine types.
 What could be the reason for this?